Retire by stateFigures verified May 31, 2026

 Remote services and healthcare

-Wyoming is one of the least densely populated states, so towns are far apart and specialists or larger hospitals can be a long drive away.
-Retirees who expect frequent medical visits should map out access before moving.
+Wyoming is one of the least densely populated states.
+Towns sit far apart, and a specialist or larger hospital can be a long drive.
+If you expect frequent medical visits, map out your access before you move.

 Wyoming Retirement System